 Proctoring & Assessment-Specific Rules

-After you click the NEXT button on the assessment setup screen, you will see the rules for your assessment.
+As the last 2 steps of your proctoring setup you will see the rules for your assessment.

 Below is a screenshot of the General Rules you will see once you have completed the proctoring setup (if applicable).
 Please read through the rules below and note you will need to abide by each one in order for your assessment results to be certified.